Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ## Testing a Kafka subscription

-You can test a Kafka subscription by making an HTTP post request on the following endpoint:
+You can test a Kafka subscription by making an HTTP Post request on the following endpoint:

 ```
 POST /streams/subscribers/kafka/api/v1/subscriptions/{subscriptionId}/test